 VETERINARY MEDICINE - Jun 15, 2018

-Does the alphabet soup of liver enzyme activities got you stumped?
+Has the alphabet soup of liver enzyme activities got you stumped?
 Dr. Jonathan Lidbury answers common questions on interpreting canine liver laboratory results and gives guidance on how to proceed with confirming a diagnosis, including when to perform a liver biopsy.

 DVM360 MAGAZINE - Mar 06, 2018

 The equid family tree was shaken up in a recent study by an international research team.

 This easy-to-use online tool keeps you current on equine infectious disease cases occurring in your state.

 Each of these health problems causes harm in its own way, and it's not unusual for veterinary patients to present with all three.
 Dr. Tara Edwards says early detection and intervention and a multimodal management strategy are keys to taming this tangled trio.

 DVM360 MAGAZINE - Dec 11, 2017